Vectorized/solady/README.md

 We **do not give any warranties** and **will not be liable for any loss** incurred through any use of this codebase.

+## Use in Upgradeable Contracts

+Solady libraries should not have storage incompatibilities across versions and are therefore safe to use in upgradeable contracts.

 ## Installation

 To install with [**Foundry**](https://github.com/gakonst/foundry):